Last update: June 8, 2021

 The new Wuhan coronavirus (2019-nCoV, SARS-CoV-2) from China in 2019, as of this update, is known to be more contagious than the previous ones but has a low mortality rate.
 Again, the elderly and those with chronic illnesses are at greater risk of presenting severe symptoms.

 The vast majority of children, including newborns, have a mild illness or are asymptomatic (DE Rose 2020/04/29, Wei 2020, Ludvigsson 2020).

 The virus is transmitted before, during and after the period when the patient has symptoms.

-The disease, called COVID-19, has no specific treatment and no vaccines.
+The disease, called COVID-19, has no specific treatment, but there are vaccines to prevent it.
 The treatment is supportive: rest, fever and cough medications, hydration, humidification, respiratory support if necessary, etc.

 Measures to prevent contagion are frequent hand washing with soap and water and staying more than a metre away from people who cough (WHO / OMS 2020/03/04)

 Health authorities warn of the uselessness and very serious risk to health of the use of certain products marketed as miracle remedies to treat or prevent Covid-19 (WHO 2020, PAHO 2020, FDA 2020).

 (WHO 2020.06.23, AAP 2020/05/21, WHO 2020/04/17, MS Argentina 2020/04/15, Stuebe 2020/04/07, Davanzo 2020/04/06, Italian SN 2020/04/03, LLLI&CDC 2020, SFC-2020/03/14, RCOG 2020/03/13, WHO/WHO 2020/01/20, UNICEF 2020/03/04, LLLi 2020/02/20, AELAMA 2020, IESMP 20202/03/15, ILCA 2020/03/18, INSP Mexico 2020)